Notes updated as of March 03, 2021.

 Should I get the vaccine if I’ve had COVID already?

-Yes, we understand more about the protection from the vaccine at this time.
-Also, we have seen several people recently who have gotten COVID twice in less than 6 months.
+Yes, we recommend this because we understand more about the protection from the vaccine at this time.
+Also, we have seen a growing number of people who have gotten COVID twice in less than 6 months.
 You can get the vaccine as soon as you are out of quarantine and your symptoms are resolved.

 What if I have already had COVID twice?

-In lifelong learning professions like ours, we understand that we cannot know everything now that we will know in the future.
+In lifelong learning professions, we understand that we cannot now know everything that we will know in the future.
 But that shouldn’t stop us from acting on the knowledge we have right now.
-I believe you have all the information you need to help defeat COVID.
-I pray that you are taking the risk of catching or spreading COVID seriously.
-I also pray that you will seriously consider becoming part of the COVID immune, that you learn about the vaccine, consider the benefit/risk ratio, and act.
+We believe you have all the information you need to help defeat COVID.
+We pray that you are taking the risk of catching or spreading COVID seriously.
+We also pray that you will seriously consider becoming part of the COVID immune, that you learn about the vaccine, consider the benefit/risk ratio, and act.

 Please reach out to your provider if you have more specific questions, as we are here at your service.
-Vaccinated.
+Fully vaccinated.